 Manage Your Money

 Make your money work for you.
 By setting goals, following a budget, and regularly saving, you can have more control over where your money goes and grows.
 Money is a tool.
 Many adults received little or no guidance as they were growing up about how best to use this tool.
 It's not surprising that within our current complex financial system, you may not have the information you need to make the best decisions on directing your income.
 National surveys continue to show that more than half of U.S. adults do not use a budget to manage their household expenses and more than fifty percent of adults do not regularly view their credit report.
 On this page you will find helpful links that will direct you to information you can use to build your money management skills.

 More Resources for You

 The Office of the State Treasurer has information for you on the cost of credit, how your credit score is calculated, and tips on how to keep personal debt in check.

 Do you ever wonder how to start a budget and begin saving?
-The FDIC (Federal Deposit Insurance Corporation) has online budgeting resources you can use to start managing your money now.
+The FTC (Federal Trade Commission) has online budgeting resources you can use to start managing your money now.

 The National Endowment for Financial Education has put together these resources to help you evaluate your current financial situation, identify goals and develop a plan to reach them.
 More resources are available by going to their Smart About Money web site.